phile21/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Global variables - A script that lists environment variables.

 Local variables - A  script that lists all local variables and environment variables, and functions.

+Local variable - A script that creates a new local variable